blindpandas/Audio-Themes-NVDA-Add-on/readme.md

 I'll update this add-on as my time permits.
 If anyone wants to contribute fixes, they can send pull requests.

-If anyone wants to financially sponsor the development of this add-on, they can contact me at the email listed in the addon's info.
+If anyone wants to financially sponsor the development of this add-on, they can contact me at ibnomer2011@hotmail.com

 Best